The Last Tycoon: Point of view

-Fitzgerald wrote the novel in a blend of first person and third person narrations.
+Fitzgerald wrote the novel in a blend of first person and third-person narrations.
 While the story is ostensibly told by Cecilia, many scenes are narrated in which she is not present.
-Occasionally a scene will be presented twice, once through Cecilia and once through a third party.
+Occasionally, a scene will be presented twice, once through Cecilia and once through a third party.
+J. Donald Adams writes that "the narrator is the daughter of a big producer, an intelligent girl, of the world of the movies, yet not in it as an active participant, who looks back on the events she describes after a lapse of several years".

 Awards

-The revised edition of The Love of The Last Tycoon won the Choice Outstanding Academic Books award of 1995.
+The revised edition of The Love of the Last Tycoon won the Choice Outstanding Academic Books award of 1995.

 Reception

-Edmund Wilson believed the novel to be Fitzgerald's finest.
-Following Fitzgerald's death, his editor Maxwell Perkins wrote a letter to Sheliah Graham, stating that "the first chapter alone is good enough to stand by itself.
+J. Donald Adams, reviewing for The New York Times, wrote that "one would be blind indeed not to see that it would have been Fitzgerald's best novel and a very fine one".
+So too did Edmund Wilson believe it to be his finest work.
+Fitzgerald's editor Maxwell Perkins wrote a letter to Sheliah Graham, stating that "the first chapter alone is good enough to stand by itself.
 It breaks a man's heart to see what this book could have been".

+In The New York Times Book Review, Morley Callaghan, when reviewing Graham's memoir College of One (1961), which detailed Fitzgerald's specialised education program for Graham, criticised how Fitzgerald had prioritised devising the College of One and had written many letters to Graham, yet had not found time to write his novel.